TeamShadow/Tutorials/tutorials/source/variables.rst

     String name = "Olivia"; // note: you must put the characters in quotes

-Let’s say you wanted to change your name to "Stephanie" :
+Let's say you wanted to change your name to "Stephanie" :

 .. code-block:: shadow